Eoli-an/REAM/learned.md

 npx supabase gen types typescript --project-id "kxkuuxexzztnyzzmptgg" --schema public | Out-File -FilePath temp_database.types.ts -Encoding utf8

 > > Copy-Item -Path temp_database.types.ts -Destination src/lib/database.types.ts

+# Static dir served automatically in sveltekit

+response = await fetch('/short_story.txt'); //SvelteKit automatically serves files from the static directory, so you can directly access the file using its relative path.

+# Reading from filesystem

+Reading from the filesystem is not encouraged as the build output won't match the desired path as you do in dev.
+It works in dev because files are left as-is (unbundled) through the dev server.
+Ideally you should import them, or save it in a database, etc. Marking as duplicate of (https://github.com/sveltejs/kit/issues/5163)